ankit-ai/GAN_breast_mammography_segmentation/README.md

-# GAN_breast_mammography_segmentation
+# Pixel wise Breast Mammograhy Image Segmentation using Generative Adversarial Networks
-SegNet-cGAN and UNET-cGAN for Breast Mammography Segmentation
+This repository contains code for SegNet-cGAN and UNET-cGAN for Breast Mammography Segmentation and also a discussion of the results we were able to achieve with our implementation.

 ## Contributors:
 Ankit Chadha (ankitrc@stanford.edu) and Rewa Sood (rrsood@stanford.edu)